Polar coordinate lattice Boltzmann modeling of compressible flows: Polar FDLB model

 Below is a general description of the two-dimensional FDLB thermal model \cite{Watari2011}, which is applicable to both rectangular cartesian coordinate system and polar coordinate system.
 The evolution of the distribution function $f_{ki}$ with the Bhatanger-Gross-Krook approximation \cite{bgk_1954} reads,

 where $f_{ki}$ ($f_{ki}^{eq}$) is the discrete (equilibrium) distribution function; $\tau $ is the relaxation time determining the speed of approaching equilibrium; $\mathbf{v}_{ki}$ is the discrete velocity which will be defined below.
-The original Discrete-Velocity-Model(DVM) by Watari and Tsutahara is composed of $N_{k}+1$ groups of discrete velocities.
+The original Discrete-Velocity-Model (DVM) by Watari and Tsutahara is composed of ($N_{k}+1$) groups of discrete velocities.
 The $k$-th group has the size $v_{k}$.
-Each group has $N_{i}$ components distributed in $N_{i}$ directions.
-Mathematically, the DVM can be write as:
+The first group has one component and each of the other group has $N_{i}$ components distributed in $N_{i}$ directions.
+Mathematically, the DVM can be written as: